Meet the Staff

 of them on the disk golf course or just out and about town!

 Ian Lundin has worked in radio since graduating from Tri-County Technical College in 2004 with a degree in Radio and Television Broadcasting.
 Born on Long Island, New York but has lived in Six Mile since 1989.
 Ian has been working at WSNW for the past twelve years.
-Ian enjoys playing disc golf and spending time outdoors with his dog Trey.
+Ian is a huge Clemson fan, enjoys playing disc golf and spending time outdoors with his dog Trey.